Trump’s ‘Secret Plan’ for Resolving the Matter of Elizabeth Warren’s Heritage

 Trump touted recent success on the employment front, including 3.4 million new jobs, rising wages, and record low unemployment claims among African-Americans, Hispanics, and women.
 And he mentioned that the country’s economic policy could be summed up in three words: “Jobs, jobs, jobs.”

-Michele Blood is a Flemington, New Jersey-based freelance writer and regular contributor to LifeZette.
+Michele Blood is a Flemington, New Jersey-based freelance writer and a regular contributor to LifeZette.